slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 ### 4: Lists

+* Add a new list item
     * Line 141: Adding a new item after this one
     * Navigate to the end of the line
     * Hit enter to create a new line at 142
     * Type `<li>Sometimes read about us on `